kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/00_preface.md

 I am likewise most grateful to Ing.
-Vittorio Novarese, of the Regio Ufficio Geologico, for the geological survey he has written, based upon the observations made by the expedition ; and to Professor Romualdo Pirotta and to Dr. Fabrizio Cortesi for their botanical notes upon the plants collected by Dr. De Filippi.
+Vittorio Novarese, of the Regio Ufficio Geologico, for the geological survey he has written, based upon the observations made by the expedition; and to Professor Romualdo Pirotta and to Dr. Fabrizio Cortesi for their botanical notes upon the plants collected by Dr. De Filippi.

 I hope that this book, together with the beautiful photographs taken by Cav.